 As the provincial government moved to amalgamate Toronto in 1997, the Social Planning Council of Metropolitan Toronto and its local planning organization partners, started discussions about their own transformation for the new Toronto.
 They merged into a unified structure under the new name of Community Social Planning Council of Toronto, which was officially incorporated on January 1, 1998, the same date as the new City of Toronto itself.

-Today, Social Planning Toronto is strongly committed to "building a Civic Society: one in which diversity, equity, social and economic justice, interdependence and active participation are central to all aspects of our lives."
+Today, Social Planning Toronto is strongly committed to challenging inequity in our city — through knowledge generation, debate, civic engagement, advocacy, and collaboration — to spark social and policy change.
 The Staff and Board team bring passion, skill and decades of combined experience to the organization.